-As of March 31, 2021, 2degrees had other purchase commitments through 2025 with various vendors to acquire hardware and software related to ongoing network and Information Technology ("IT") projects, as well as for IT support services, IT development, consulting, advertising and marketing costs.
+As of June 30, 2021, 2degrees had other purchase commitments through 2025 with various vendors to acquire hardware and software related to ongoing network and Information Technology ("IT") projects, as well as for IT support services, IT development, consulting, advertising and marketing costs.
 None of these commitments is significant individually.
+The aggregate outstanding balance of these commitments increased for obligations arising during the six months ended June 30, 2021 and is included as a component of the remaining commitments in the table below.

-Total purchase commitments for each of the next five years for New Zealand as of March 31, 2021, based on exchange rates as of that date, are as follows:
+Total purchase commitments for each of the next five years for New Zealand as of June 30, 2021, based on exchange rates as of that date, are as follows: